trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 - Fetch and process 2 of the stakeholder configs, since the consortium config indicates that 2 stakeholder queries need to be made.
 - Verify these stakeholders' signatures
 - Pick out several endpoints
-- use each stakeholder's endpoints to fetch the stakeholder's DID doc
+- Use each stakeholder's endpoints to fetch the stakeholder's DID doc
-- verify stakeholder key in consortium config is a verification key in the did doc
+- Verify stakeholder key in consortium config is a verification key in the did doc

 At this point, discovery and verification are complete.
 The client can now execute its desired DID method operation, using one of the endpoints from one of the validated stakeholders.